liquity/bold/README.md

 - **Removal of Recovery Mode**.
 The old Recovery Mode logic has been removed.
 Troves can only be liquidated when their collateral ratio (ICR) is below the minimum (MCR).
 However, some borrowing restrictions still apply below the critical collateral threshold (CCR) for a given branch.

--**Liquidation penalties**.
+- **Liquidation penalties**.
 Liquidated borrowers now no longer always lose their entire collateral in a liquidation.
 Depending on the collateral branch and liquidation type, they may be able to reclaim a small remainder.

 - **Gas compensation**.
 Liquidations now pay gas compensation to the liquidator in a mix of collateral and WETH.
 The liquidation reserve is denominated in WETH irrespective of the collateral plus a variable compensation in the collateral, which is capped to avoid excessive compensations.